TAAGECH9/DevOpsBlog/docs/application/1_requirements/3_non-functional.md

 - [ ] Movie Roulett is containerized via Docker
   - [ ] Available in Dockerhub
   - [ ] Dockerimages are tagged in an understandable manner

+## Disaster Recovery

+- [ ] Movie Roulett should do snapshots/backups on a regular basis